-Provide proof of insurance.
-The insurance must cover any liability that may arise out of, or in connection with the operation of the services in respect of death or bodily injury, or of property damage.

-Financial ability and experience

-Provide assurances that the airline has the financial ability to carry out the proposed service and be likely to do so satisfactorily.
+Proof of safety and security certification If arrangements relating to the operation of the service would, in effect, give control of the airline to a foreign interest, this must be declared in the affidavit.
+Provide proof of qualification as a New Zealand airline.
+Provide an air operator certificate issued by the Civil Aviation Authority (CAA).
+Airlines that intend to code-share, and not operate their own aircraft, do not need a certificate.
+Proof of insurance Provide proof of insurance.
+The insurance must cover any liability that may arise out of, or in connection with, the operation of the services in respect of death or bodily injury, or of property damage.
+Financial ability and experience Provide assurances that the airline has the financial ability to carry out the proposed service and be likely to do so satisfactorily.
 The financial information required by the Ministry to provide this assurance will be confirmed in discussion with the applicant.
-These can include,

-- A business plan for the airline that sets out its objectives and the resources available to achieve it, including the airline's: - Total amount of paid-up capital at the time it is expected to start services. - Any banking accommodation arranged. - Any planned capital-raising programmes. - A budgeted statement of the airline's financial performance for the first year of operation in table format showing income and expenditure levels itemised by major items, together with a schedule that sets out the key assumptions made to get those figures, for example, flight frequency, load factors, fares and rates to be charged. - A statement of financial position that shows the airline's different forms of assets and liabilities immediately before the application date and as predicted over the airline's first year of operation. - A cash flow analysis on a month-by-month basis for the airline's first year of operation, and information on the financial arrangements to deal with any months with negative cash flow. - A list of commitments and guarantees given by the airline or its directors and management team, together with contingent liabilities.
+These can include: A business plan for the airline that sets out its objectives and the resources available to achieve it, including the airline's: Total amount of paid-up capital at the time it is expected to start services.
+Any banking accommodation arranged.
+Any planned capital-raising programmes.
+A budgeted statement of the airline's financial performance for the first year of operation in table format showing income and expenditure levels itemised by major items, together with a schedule that sets out the key assumptions made to get those figures, for example, flight frequency, load factors, fares and rates to be charged.
+A statement of financial position that shows the airline's different forms of assets and liabilities immediately before the application date and as predicted over the airline's first year of operation.
+A cash flow analysis on a month-by-month basis for the airline's first year of operation, and information on the financial arrangements to deal with any months with negative cash flow.
+A list of commitments and guarantees given by the airline or its directors and management team, together with contingent liabilities.
+A summary of airline senior management's relevant qualifications and work experience- this does not need to include technical and operational personnel assessed by the CAA.

-Consultation A summary of airline senior management's relevant qualifications and work experience- this does not need to include technical and operational personnel assessed by the CAA.
-Provide evidence of consultation with persons likely to be substantially affected by the licensing of the airline2.
+Consultation Provide evidence of consultation with persons likely to be substantially affected by the licensing of the airline .
 Consistency with the main and additional purposes of the Act A safe and secure civil aviation system is the main purpose of the Act.
 Provide a general statement and/or describe relevant policies of how the proposed services are consistent with this purpose.
 Provide a general statement and/or describe relevant policies of how proposed services are consistent with the following additional purposes of the Act: To maintain, enhance, and promote a transport system that contributes to environmental sustainability, economic prosperity, inclusive access, healthy and safe people, and resilience and security.
 To promote innovation, effectiveness, and efficiency in civil aviation.
 To ensure that New Zealand's obligations under international civil aviation conventions, agreements, and understandings are implemented.
-To preserve New Zealand's national security and national interests.
-To take into account the adverse effects of civil of civil aviation on the interests of people, property, and the environment.
+To preserve New Zealand's national security and national interests. • To take into account the adverse effects of civil of civil aviation on the interests of people, property, and the environment.

-The Ministry has developed a requirements checklist for applicants to complete and provide with their application.
+11 The Ministry has developed a requirements checklist for applicants to complete and provide with their application.
 This checklist will allow the information provided to be easily accessible and reduce the time needed for assessment of the application.
 Refer to Annex 2: Licensing requirements checklist